All Episodes

 I've been there the whole time, believe it or not.

-Um, and I do the 11 to 2 shift talk radio.
+I go over to where the EIB building and I do the 11 to 2 shift talk radio.

-I love late night radio.
+I love late night radio so much fun.

-It was different than your daytime slot.
+It was different than than your daytime slot.

 And then eventually I got the afternoon slot.

-And then one day I got the call, would you want to fill in for Rush?
+And then one day I got the call.

-And Linda's making me play this.
+And Linda is making me play this.

 Is this more of the arrogance?

-Now, my face was on the desk as I'm now sweating profusely, having you know a near panic attack.
+Now, my face was on the desk as I'm now sweating profusely, having, you know, a near panic attack.

 I can see Linda laughing and smiling.